Education for Peace & Social Justice

-We hope you will find the following anti-bias, anti-racist (“ABAR”) resources helpful as you work toward creating and promoting a culture of compassion and kindness in the world.
+We hope you will find the following anti-bias, anti-racist (“ABAR”) resources helpful as you work toward creating and promoting a culture of compassion, kindness, and equitability in the world.
 As Dr. Maria Montessori reminds us, "education is the best weapon for peace" (Education and Peace).

 For Your Classroom

-- The International Day of Peace, observed every year on September 21, is an initiative of the United Nations devoted to strengthening the ideals of peace, both within and among all nations and peoples.
-Keep up with each year’s theme for inspiration to mobilize your students to take part.
+The International Day of Peace, observed every year on September 21, is an initiative of the United Nations devoted to strengthening the ideals of peace, both within and among all nations and peoples.

 - “March for Peace” is an original song, dedicated to Dr. Maria Montessori, by Montessori music specialist and steel band director, Frank Leto.
 He encourages you to sing it with your students on the International Day of Peace—and throughout the year, too.
 You can find the lyrics here.

 - Sing Peace Around the World invites Montessori students from around the world to sing “Light a Candle for Peace” on the International Day of Peace.
-You can sign up to show your support (it’s free).
+Sign up (for free) to show your support.